 Chronicling the latest installment of “try to get into shape”.
 Look, the COVID-19 lock-down was bad for everyone and bad in very different ways.
 For some people is was really bad.
 There was loss, loneliness, and minimum wage martyrdom, none of which I had to deal with personally.
 I’m thankful for the relative ease my life has been during this time (since it’s still going on as I type this.
 The ‘lock-down’ is done, but the residual side effects are on going).
 That said, one thing that I did encounter was weight gain from general lethargy (and a lot of cocktails).
 My diet had gone to hell (or rather, it was amazing in terms of high quantities of fat, salt, sugar, fried, sour… all the food groups) and my clothes were getting tight.
 I know, “boo-hoo.
 You gained weight”, but I’ve had yo-yo weight issues all my adult life and it’s getting more difficult to lose the pounds.
 In August, I read about a particularly gnarly hike called “Cactus to Clouds” and made a decision to do it.
 But I’d need to get in shape if this was going to turn into reality.
 There’s nothing like, “not dying on the mountain” to motivate one to exercise and eat better.

 I’m no nutritionist or health expert, but I do have the advantage of losing large amounts of weight through changes in diet and exercise.
-Before my wedding back in 2001, I lost over 40 pound via extreme caloric deficiency, 5 mile a day jogging, and long evening walks around work… and one subway veggie sandwich split between lunch and dinner. ~800 calories for a full day.
+Before my wedding back in 2001, I lost over 40 pound via extreme caloric deficiency, 5 mile a day jogging, and long evening walks around work… and one Subway veggie sandwich split between lunch and dinner. ~800 calories for a full day.
 It was super unhealthy and left me constantly hangry.
 These days, my practices are less extreme.
 After having gained and then lost 20-30 pounds FOUR OTHER TIMES in the past 20 years, I’ve learned ways of focusing on weight loss in a less unhealthy way, but unfortunately I’ve learned nothing about preventing said weight gain in the first place.
 The only thing my body and brain seem to agree on is that food is delicious (especially the stuff that is bad for us) and that exercise is hard and not worth doing.
 Self-destruction seems to be in our DNA.

-My most recent lesson is that it REALLY helps to have a short term goal where failure can mean dying on a mountain.
+My most recent lesson is that it REALLY helps to have a short term goal where failure can mean very bad things.
 Really keeps things on track.
 The most important lesson comes from the old adage, “you can’t exercise away a bad diet”.
 Take this one to heart.
 It’s less about calorie counting and more about balancing physical activity with lower amounts of (mostly healthy) food.
 Here’s the gist of my routine for the next 7 weeks:

-- Make food ahead of time, so at mealtime, when hunger easily triumphs over will power, food prep is a known quantity.
+Make food ahead of time, so at mealtime, when hunger easily triumphs over will power, food prep is a known quantity.
 I make a beans and rice dish that offers protein, starches, and fiber.
-Also a delicious carrot slaw from a recipe I found on Chow.
-Also a simple spinach salad featuring arugula and a Caesar dressing to get me some of those leafy greens I’ve heard so much about.
+Another good one is a delicious carrot slaw from a recipe I found on Chow.
+I’ll add a simple spinach salad featuring arugula and a Caesar dressing to get me some of those leafy greens I’ve heard so much about.
 However, I’ll also add some potato chips to lunch because I love potato chips.
-Also because being TOO stringent can lead to fatigue and that can lead to binge eating.
+I also believe being TOO stringent can lead to fatigue and that can lead to blowing everything up with binge eating.
 Just watch the amount.
 Aside from morning coffee, I eat two meals a day comprised of what is mentioned above, or any reduce amount of food that isn’t too terrible.
 I’ve also bee following these as general rules:

-- I don’t eat for at least an hour after exercising, something my sister-in-law had recommended years ago and I still take to heart.
+I don’t eat for at least an hour after exercising, something my sister-in-law had recommended years ago and I still take to heart.
 I’ve heard this might not be the best idea (some recommend eating immediately after exercise to replace carbs), but it’s become habit.

 This routine works for me with my schedule, so I suggest everyone find what works for me, too.